circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ##### AWS ECS

-This orb enables you to update AWS ECS.
+This orb enables you to update an existing AWS ECS instance.

 ```
 version: 2.1